maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + Reference the threat prevention policy in a security policy.
 + **OK**

-### the default action of an advanced anti-malware policy applied to a file (Wrong)
+### the default action of an advanced anti-malware policy applied to a file
 + When the verdict number of the file is less than the verdict threshold.
-(To try)
-+ When the verdict number of the file is more than the verdict threshold.
-+ When Sky ATP is unable to scan the file.
-(Wrong)
-+ When the traffic doesn’t match a threat prevention policy.
++ **OK**

 ### a Junos OS security device do to existing sessions upon commit, when a change is made to a NAT rule pool that is currently in use
 + It destroys the existing session and creates a new session for matched traffic.